vdzhos/WeatherRust/README.md

 ## Overview

 The **WeatherRust** project is a decentralized application (DApp) built on the **Internet Computer Protocol (ICP)**.
-This project utilizes **Rust** for its backend implementation and provides a set of endpoints to access weather data via a weather API.
+This project utilizes **Rust** for its backend implementation and provides a set of endpoints to access weather data via a weather API ([visualcrossing API docs](https://www.visualcrossing.com/resources/documentation/weather-api/timeline-weather-api/)).
 The main objective of the WeatherRust project is to provide weather information in various formats and for different locations, offering a rich set of weather-related services to end-users.

 ## Functionality

-This project is implemented as a set of **canister** endpoints, each responsible for querying a different type of weather data from the external weather API (Visual Crossing Web Services).
+This project is implemented as a set of **canister** endpoints, each responsible for querying a different type of weather data from the external weather API.
 The canisters are called through **Candid UI**, which exposes each endpoint as a service that can be invoked with the appropriate request parameters.

 ### Features